Best website builder for podcasts – the best platforms for building podcast websites

 Setting up a website with Buzzsprout is honestly a breeze.
 Once you’ve signed up for the platform, you can enter your show’s information in the Podcast Settings tab.

 Next, upload your first episode and fill in the title, description, summary, and other details.
 You can then publish the episode immediately or schedule it to go live at a later time.
-Since I have no content on my site, Buzzsprout made a nice little example of how my feed would look if I did upload something.
+Since we don't have any content on our site, Buzzsprout made a nice little example of how our feed would look if we did upload something.

-It’s a small thing, but I genuinely like it – this example page helped me visualize my dashboard better instead of it being just a blank page.
+It’s a small thing, but it's genuinely pretty useful – this example page helped us visualize the dashboard better instead of it being just a blank page.

 Moving on, once your podcast is live, head over to the Directories section to submit your podcast for approval on Apple Podcasts, Stitcher, Google Play, and most of the other standard podcast directories.